 - Prepare for the change – from announcements to training material, you should ensure that everyone who needs to be, is aware of the change and provided with the information and support they need to continue working.

-There will always be opportunities to improve, whether this be through big changes or in increments.
+There will always be process improvement opportunities, whether this be through big changes or in increments.
 Business process improvement should not be a one-off exercise – it should be part of how you work every day.
 You should constantly be asking the question “how can we improve?” and using this to identify and test new ways of working.

 Some of the things you try will deliver resounding benefits, while others will deliver little, if any, results.
 Or they may even take you a step backwards.
 However, it is only by making ‘continuous improvement’ your mantra that you will be able to identify the good changes and eliminate the bad ones.